Salary assessment for new and beginning teachers

 We recommend submitting qualifications and training evidence even if the work experience documents are pending.
 At least this will get you off the untrained, unqualified step.

-Once payroll receives all documentation they will do the assessment, it will take no longer than 15 working days.
+Once payroll receives all documentation they will do the assessment, it should take no longer than 15 working days.

 Teachers are likely to receive a lower rate of pay than that to which they are entitled until payroll has assessed their salary.